|

 Candlelight is king.
 Layer taper candles, votives, and lanterns.
 Warm string lights above tables can add to the atmosphere, but avoid harsh lighting that breaks the mood.

-Can fall table decor work in a modern wedding?
+Can fall wedding table decor work in a modern wedding?

 Yes.
 Keep lines clean with minimal arrangements, use glass and metal accents, and stick to a restrained palette.
 Even in modern spaces, autumnal elements can be layered without clutter.